 The people of Anderson County include farmers, merchants, doctors, lawyers, bankers, salesmen, and others who have built and maintained a prosperous commercial and community life in the various towns around the county.

 Also numbered among Anderson Countians are scientists and technicians of international distinction, who literally came from all over the world to work at the Oak Ridge plants, often on a temporary basis, and decided to make their home among our beautiful mountains and friendly people.

 The people are community minded and that community life centers on neighbors, churches, civic clubs, schools, sports, and the arts.
-Anderson County supports the arts of the community.
-The traditional Appalachian folk arts are held, with numerous shows and festivals featuring the old style crafts and the traditional fiddle and banjo music.
+Anderson County supports the arts of the community with numerous shows and festivals featuring the old style crafts and the traditional fiddle and banjo music.
 There are many practitioners.
-The more contemporary forms also enjoy their devotees, and choral drama, dance and the literary groups abound.
+The more contemporary forms also enjoy their devotees.
+Choral drama, dance and the literary groups abound.

 Oak Ridge supports a local symphony, a ballet, several museums, and a top-flight community theater and other entertainment opportunities.

 Drivers License New residents have 30 days after establishing permanent residency to get a Tennessee drivers license.
 With a valid license from another state, only a vision test is required.
-For a first time licenses you must have a certified birth certificate and pass a written, vision, and road tests.
+For a first time licenses, you must have a birth certificate and pass a written, vision, and road test.
 For more information call (865) 457-3958

 Tags/Registration - Newcomers must obtain Tennessee License plates for their motor vehicles within 30 days of establishing residency.
 To purchase a license plate, a Tennessee title must be obtained at the County Clerks office in the county where you reside.
 It is advisable to call ahead to secure the proper information on what papers to bring.
 For more information call Anderson County Clerks Office (865) 457-5400